AgendaDeck support

 .streamDeckPluginfile. - Double-click the downloaded file.
 The Stream Deck app will prompt you to install — click Install.

 - Open the Stream Deck app.
-Under the Actions panel on the right, you'll see four new AgendaDeck actions: Countdown, Agenda, Join, and Timeline Slot.
+Under the Actions panel on the right, you'll see five new AgendaDeck actions: Next, Timeline Slot, Agenda, Free Time, and Day Load.

 - Drag any AgendaDeck action onto a key.
-The Property Inspector will open and ask you to connect a calendar account.
+The Property Inspector will open with buttons to connect a calendar account: Connect Google, Connect Outlook, and Connect iCloud.
+All five actions share the accounts you connect — you only sign in once.

 Connect Google Calendar

-- With any AgendaDeck action selected, click Connect account in the Property Inspector and choose Google.
+- With any AgendaDeck action selected, click Connect Google in the Property Inspector.

 - Your default browser opens Google's sign-in page.
 Choose the account whose calendar you want to display.

-- On the consent screen, you'll see AgendaDeck request the read-only calendar scope.
-Click Allow.
+On the consent screen, you'll see AgendaDeck request the

 Note: AgendaDeck only ever requests read-only calendar scope.
 It cannot create, modify, or delete events.